- Religion and Philosophy»

 - Dissensions: creating division among others and rallying support for your own personal agenda or opinion.
-Forming selfish groups to the exclusion of others based upon personal prejudice.
+Forming selfish groups to the exclusion of others based on personal prejudice.
 Gathering allies.

 - Heresies: Self-willed opinions substituted for truth.

-- Murders: Ok, this one seems a little extreme.
+- Murders: This one seems a little extreme.
 Most of us can say "I have never done that" but if we look at Jesus definition of murder in begins as thoughts in our heart and if we would consider how easy it is to assassinate another person's character, reputation, and esteem simply with our mouth or attitude.
-The power of life and death are in the tongue.
+The power of life and death are on the tongue.

 - Drunkeness: seeking our joy in a bottle or chemical then in the Holy Spirit.